eebop/LambdaScript/README.md

 'K'
 ```
 Note: __No__ initializing work is done for you.
 You'll have to build that into the class
-Of course, objects can have functions...
+Of course, objects can have functions, but you'll have to explicitly pass the `self` value.
-TODO